Nutritional Sciences Dietetic Internship

 evolve the role of registered dietitians and nutrition practice.

-This internship provides a minimum of 1,200 hours of supervised experience within
+This internship provides 1280 hours of supervised experience within SE Michigan with

-Didactic work is often assigned with various practice rotations.
-Interns are also
+Didactic work is often assigned with various practice rotations as well as specific

 The program is approximately seven to eight months long and enrolls two cohorts of